- Accommodation included

 (Driving day 8: 283 km/176 miles)

-It will be another stunning ride as we head south on Route 6 towards Cape Foulwind.
-Thereafter, we head south along the spectacular coastline to Punakaiki.
+It will be another stunning ride as you head south on Route 6 towards Cape Foulwind.
+Thereafter, you head south along the spectacular coastline to Punakaiki.

 Day 12: Panakaiki - Fox Glacier